Best Gardening Rake

 • It has an adjustable handle and a narrow design head for raking underneath shrubs.

-• It consists of steel poly materials and plastic and is a very lightweight and compact design.
+• It consists of steel, poly materials, and plastic and features a very lightweight, compact design.

 3

-• The garden Guru brings you their steel hand rake for those small garden jobs.
+• The Garden Guru brings you its steel hand rake for small garden jobs.

 • It is a must-have garden hand tool for every avid gardener.

-• It has stainless steel prong and a comfortable ergonomic handle.
+• It has a stainless steel prong and a comfortable ergonomic handle.

 • The small tool has so many versatile uses in the garden.